dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 So, these are subtle differences in classification, localization, segmentation and instance segmentation. <span class='blue'>Here, the classification and localization task contains input single image and we are supposed to identify what class does that image belong to and where is it.
 But in object detection, this problem gets blown on a multiple scale.
 There can be any number of objects in image and each object will have different size in image, for given image we have to detect the category the object belong to and locate the object.
 This is what makes the challenge in detection very interesting.</span>

 Now, that you have understood what we are doing in object detection.
-Let's look at some of the algorithms we can use to create such cool object detectors. *I mean very cool.*
+Let's look at some of the algorithms we can use to make such cool object detectors. *I mean very cool.*

 ## Viola Jones Detector